-Minimum-wage and low-wage incidences were very differently distributed across industrial sectors (table 3).
-Jobs paid below the low-wage threshold could rarely be found in the sectors 'Public administration and defence as well as compulsory social security', 'Mining and quarrying', 'Electricity, gas, steam and water supply', 'Financial and insurance activities', and 'Education'.
+Minimum wage and low wage incidences differed in distribution across industrial sectors (Table 3).
+Jobs that paid below the low-wage threshold could rarely be found in the sectors 'Public administration and defense as well as compulsory social security', 'Mining and quarrying', 'Electricity, gas, steam and water supply', 'Financial and insurance activities', and 'Education'.
 However, there are comparatively large proportions of low-wage and minimum-wage jobs in the sectors 'Transportation and storage', 'Administrative and support service activities', 'Agriculture, Forestry and Fishing', 'Arts, entertainment and recreation', and 'Accommodation and food service activities'.
 In the last sector, the share of employees with wages below the low-wage threshold amounted to over 70 percent in 2018, but the proportion of employees earning minimum wages decreased by 30 percentage points to 14 percent between 2014 and 2018.

-Thus, the industry-specific risks of receiving minimum wages fell by more than 7 percentage points after the introduction of the minimum wage, but the risks of receiving low wages increased somewhat overall, especially in retail trade and accommodation and food service.
-One additional and notable point is that in the sectors with large proportions of low-wage or minimum-wage workers, the share of marginally employed workers was also high (see table A1).
-Generally, there was great heterogeneity among industrial sectors regarding the risk of low pay.
+Thus, the industry-specific allocation of minimum wage employment fell by more than 7 percentage points after the introduction of the minimum wage, but the risks of receiving low wages increased somewhat overall, especially in retail trade, accommodations, and food services.
+One additional and notable point is that in the sectors with large proportions of low-wage or minimum-wage workers, the share of marginally employed workers was also high (see Table A1).
+Generally, there was great heterogeneity among industrial sectors regarding the incidence of low pay.